nik0xFF/css22/README.md

 * bugfix/bash-001-missing-win-newline-handling
 * bugfix/recipe-001-error-in-smpt-filter

-If you want to add inline comments or documentation i suggest we use a third prefix **comment/**
+If you want to add inline comments or documentation, I suggest we use a third prefix **comment/**

-Please note that commiting to main has been disabled, any feature or bugfix requires a pull request.
-The PR must be revied by at least one other person before it can be merged.
+Please note that committing to main has been disabled, any feature or bugfix requires a pull request.
+The PR must be reviewed by at least one other person before it can be merged.
 After merging you should delete your branch.

 ### Recipes and Documentation